Pathgather/pulsey/README.md

 - each element has its own class that the user can easily identify and use to modify the styles without having to dive into the code or api
 - option to have tooltip arrow or not, and which side it will be on

+NEW FEATURE IDEAS
+- give each dot a class of "pulsey-dot-" + po.dot.id so users can easily customize the CSS without using the API
+- two options for tooltips - use same one that animates between dots, and one where each dot has its own tooltip

 ISSUES
 - need to find a better way to ensure dots track their target elements, because you're currently re-rendering the whole pulsey app, which is disruptive
 - properly import velocity.ui.js from node_modules
 - options are not currently specific to each dot and each tooltip - they're global and shouldn't be

-NEW FEATURE IDEAS
-- give each dot a class of "pulsey-dot-" + po.dot.id so users can easily customize the CSS without using the API
+NOTES
+triggering next dot
+- we initialize the state of showDot to this.props.po.dot.id == options.dot.firstDotId, which is set to 1 by default
+- click next button, triggers onClick event which triggers pulsey handler,
+- which sets a pulsey state of showDot to Pulsey's state id to += 1
+- Dot has state of showDot: this.props.nextDot == this.po.dot.id
+- and then we have this.state.showDot ? dot : null;